stevenc-stb/spdx-3-model/model/SystemsEngineering/SystemsEngineering.md

 ## Summary

-The Systems Engineering Profile is designed to provide a standardized way of documenting and sharing information about artefacts created, verified and maintained during a system's lifecycle.
+The Systems Engineering profile is designed to provide a standardized way of documenting and sharing information about artefacts created, verified and maintained during a system's lifecycle.

 ## Description